Ear Problems and Injuries, Age 11 and Younger (cont.)

 - Do not give your child a medicine if he or she has had an allergic reaction to it in the past.

 - Do not give aspirin to anyone younger than age 20 unless directed to do so by your child's doctor.

-- Do not give naproxen sodium (such as Aleve) to children younger than age 12 unless your child's doctor tells you to.
+- Do not give naproxen (such as Aleve) to children younger than age 12 unless your child's doctor tells you to.